AC/DC Power Adapter Can it be disinfected with alcohol? The manufacturer explains the correct cleaning method

 Step 3: Gently Wipe the Main Unit

 Wipe the entire surface of the case evenly.
-Be especially careful to prevent liquid from entering connector terminals or gaps in the housing.
+Be careful to prevent liquid from entering connector terminals or gaps in the enclosure.
 Clean terminal areas only lightly with a dry cotton swab.

 Step 4: Allow to Dry Completely

 After disinfection, allow it to air dry thoroughly.
-Applying power while moisture remains may cause malfunction, so ensure no liquid remains on the surface before reconnecting to power.
+Connecting to power while moisture remains may cause malfunction, so ensure no liquid remains on the surface before reconnecting.